grantdick/libgges/README.md

 We have also provided the reference implementations of the problems from our GECCO paper, under the demo directory.
 Also within the demo directory is a trivial "template" application, from which you can start your own work.

+More recently (December 2016), we have included an implementation of Structured Grammatical Evolution (SGE), as presented in the GP & EM paper:

+Lourenço, Nuno, Francisco B. Pereira, and Ernesto Costa.
+"Unveiling the properties of structured grammatical evolution."
+Genetic Programming and Evolvable Machines: 1-39.

 Installation
 ------------